ascension-association/gk-lockscreen/README.md

-# lock
+# lockscreen
 Lock screen for gokrazy.
-A simple alternative to [fbstatus](https://github.com/gokrazy/fbstatus) if that official solution is overkill for your needs or buggy on your hardware.
+A simple alternative to [fbstatus](https://github.com/gokrazy/fbstatus) if your device is headless or you want to reduce memory usage.

 ### Usage

 ```
-gok add github.com/ascension-association/lock
+gok add github.com/ascension-association/gk-lockscreen
 gok update
 ```